Two Mississippi residents were injured Sunday, Oct. 5, when an airplane crashed as it attempted to land on a private airstrip in Carroll County.

 During the landing attempt, the pilot experienced difficulties because of wind gusts, and the airplane crashed into a nearby cornfield.

-The pilot was treated on-scene for minor injuries and declined transport.
-The passenger was taken from the scene and flown to OSF Saint Anthony Medical Center in Rockford with injuries that authorities said are not life-threatening.
+Carson was treated on-scene for minor injuries and declined transport.
+Griffin was taken from the scene and flown to OSF Saint Anthony Medical Center in Rockford with injuries that authorities said were not life-threatening.
+She has since been released from the hospital, according to the sheriff’s office.

 The Mount Carroll Police Department, Mount Carroll Fire Department, Mount Carroll Ambulance, Lanark Fire Department, Chadwick Fire Department, Milledgeville Fire Department, Savanna Fire Department, AirCare Helicopter, National Transportation Safety Board and the Federal Aviation Administration assisted at the scene.